smstong/smstong.github.io/md/bash-faq.md

 # How to copy "contents" of a folder but not the folder itself?

-The special "." let cp to copy all contents including hidden files.
+The special "." lets cp to copy all contents including hidden files.
 ```bash
 cp -a src/.  dest
 ```